 Each orthodontic headgear has three main components:

-- Facebow: facebow consists of set of stainless steel wires that have inner and outer bows that connects the caps, the straps and the inner (in the mouth) orthodontic appliances
+- Facebow: Facebow consists of a set of stainless steel wires that have inner and outer bows that connects the caps, the straps, and the inner (in the mouth) orthodontic appliances

-- Pads for anchorage: headgear uses anchorage outside of the mouth to intrude or extrude different parts of jaw or teeth.
-In different types of headgears, anchorage pads can be on the occipital area (back of the head) or cervical area (around the neck)
+- Pads for anchorage: Headgear uses anchorage outside of the mouth to intrude or extrude jaws or teeth.
+In different types of headgear, anchorage pads can be on the occipital area (back of the head) or cervical area (around the neck)

 What are the types of headgear?

 Headgear has different designs and types depending on the kind of treatment.
-Orthodontists use these designs of headgears to get to the necessary treatment of jaw discrepancies in patients.
-The main types of headgears are:
+Orthodontists use these designs of headgear to get the necessary treatment in patients.
+The main types of headgear are:

-- Cervical pull headgear: Cervical designs of headgear wraps around the neck and uses cervical area for its anchorage pad.
-Cervical headgear is best indicated to treat deep bite and if jaw growth is horizontally growing.
-Generally, cervical pull headgear is used when the proportions of vertical dimension of face is normal.
+- Cervical pull headgear: Cervical designs of headgear wraps around the neck and use the cervical area for its anchorage pad.
+Cervical headgear is best indicated to treat overbite and if jaw growth is horizontally growing.
+Generally, cervical pull headgear is used when the proportion of the vertical dimension of the face is normal.

 - High-pull headgear: In high-pull headgear, the anchorage pad is located on the back of the head or occipital area.
 Orthodontists use high-pull headgear when vertical force is needed to intrude the upper jaw and teeth.
-If lower part of face has abnormal excess and has increased facial height, high-pull headgear is used as treatment headgear.
+If the lower part of the face has abnormal excess and has increased facial height, high-pull headgear is normally used as the treatment option.

-Reverse-pull headgear (known as facemask): reverse-pull headgear is used to treat upper jaw deficiencies or class Ⅲ malocclusion in children.
+- Reverse-pull headgear (known as facemask): Reverse-pull headgear is used to treat upper jaw deficiencies or underbite in children.
 This type of headgear, as the name suggests, is a face mask that is fixed over your face.
 Facemask has plastic or fabric-made pads or caps that fit on the forehead and chin.